Diabetes is a condition that can cause a range of effects on the body and affects more than 4.9 million people in the UK alone .

 If you do find that your hair loss is related to your diabetes, you should also speak about the right course of treatment to help you.

-Some common treatments for hair loss include Finasteride, Dutasteride, and Minoxidil.
-But before taking these, you should double-check with a health professional that they won’t interfere with any diabetes medication you may be taking.
+Some common medications used for treating hair loss include Finasteride, Dutasteride, and Minoxidil.
+However, before you consider taking these, you should double-check with a health professional that these medications won’t interfere with any diabetes medication you may be taking.

-If you’re still concerned about diabetes and hair loss, it’s time to talk to a hair loss specialist.
+If you’re still concerned about diabetes and your loss of hair, it’s time to talk to a hair loss specialist.
 At the Wimpole Clinic, we’ll examine your hair loss and recommend the best course of treatment.
-We’ll be happy to take you through the process.
+We’ll be happy to take you through the process and answer any questions you may have.
 Simply book a no-obligation consultation call with us today.

 Simply fill in your details in the form below and we'll get in touch with you shortly.